Infusing Theory of Mind into Socially Intelligent LLM Agents: Experimental Setup

 \subsection{Evaluation}

-\paragraph{Data.} We adopt the Sotopia-Pi dataset \citep{wang2024sotopia_pi}, which provides multiple social scenarios for the agents to simulate conversations dynamically.
+\paragraph{Data.} We adopt Sotopia-Eval \citep{zhou2024sotopia}, which provides multiple social scenarios for the agents to simulate conversations dynamically.
 We use both the \texttt{all} and \texttt{hard} sets to evaluate models.
-The \texttt{all} set includes 90 scenarios combined with 5 agent pairs, resulting in a total of 450 testing instances.
+The \texttt{all} set includes 90 scenarios combined with 5 agent pairs, resulting in 450 testing instances.
 Each pair among the five shares the same scenario description and agent goals, but the agent names and profiles are different.
 The \texttt{hard} set consists of 14 scenarios that are challenging to GPT-4 \citep{achiam2023gpt_4}, yielding 70 testing instances.

-\paragraph{Metrics.} We follow Sotopia-Eval \citep{zhou2024sotopia}, a suite of multi-dimensional evaluation metrics, and use LLM-as-a-Judge \citep{gu2024llm_judge,hurst2024gpt_5} to assess an entire conversation.
+\paragraph{Metrics.} We follow Sotopia-Eval \citep{zhou2024sotopia}, a suite of multi-dimensional evaluation metrics, and use LLM-as-a-Judge \citep{gu2024llm_judge} to assess an entire conversation.
 We focus on the following central criteria from the original setup: (1) \textit{\textbf{Goal}}: the extent to which the agent achieved their goals (0--10); (2) \textit{\textbf{Relationship}} (Rel): whether the interactions between the agents help preserve or enhance their personal relationships prior to the conversation (-5--5); and (3) \textit{\textbf{Knowledge}} (Know): whether the agent gained new and important information through the interaction (0--10).
-The LLM judge provides both the rating score and its rationale on each dimension and for each agent.
-We use GPT-5-mini \citep{hurst2024gpt_5} as the evaluator.
+The LLM judge outputs scores and rationales per dimension and agent.
+We use GPT-5-mini \citep{hurst2024gpt_5} as the primary evaluator.
+We report single-run performance as GPT-5-mini results were highly stable, with average standard deviations of 0.04 (relationship), 0.29 (knowledge), and 0.13 (goal) across 3 runs.

 \paragraph{Partner Agent.} We follow the original Sotopia evaluation setup which evaluates both agents on their goal achievement and social awareness, and reports the average scores of the two agents.
 In this ``Self-Play'' setup, both agents are instantiated as a model with the same complexity (e.g., base with base, \ours{} with \ours{}, etc.).